- 1 The magic of AI in a content-driven world. Using artificial intelligence to create content faster.

 When you think about everything involved in creating this kind of content for thousands or even millions of customers at the breakneck pace required, doing it manually is no longer an option.
 Adobe's State of Creativity in Business 2017 survey show that already 40 percent of creatives are using AI in photo and design retouching.
 Searching for the images alone can take your designers hours, not counting the time required to manipulate them, crop them, put them into different layouts, publish them to online catalogs and social media channels, and serve them up to the right person at the right time.
 And we haven't even mentioned the costs of all that time.
 Or the costs of photo shoots to create new assets.

 of marketers say that producing content at scale is one of their biggest challenges.

 If you want to find and reuse assets more efficiently, deliver new and personalized content at scale, and get a better return on your investments, you need the help of artificial intelligence and machine learning.

 What does it all mean and how do they work?
 Here's a quick overview:

 Artificial intelligence (AI) is the field of computer science that studies how to make computers good at new types of tasks - particularly tasks that until recently could only be done by human beings.

-Deep learning is a set of ML techniques that are loosely modelled on how neurons in the brain communicate with each other and adapt to new data.
-When trained on very large amounts of data, deep-learning systems can identify objects in photos, recognise faces and facial expressions, describe the style or mood of an image and perform any number of other humanlike tasks - all at high speed and at scale.
+Deep learning is a set of ML techniques that are loosely modeled on how neurons in the brain communicate with each other and adapt to new data.
+When trained on very large amounts of data, deep-learning systems can identify objects in photos, recognize faces and facial expressions, describe the style or mood of an image, and perform any number of other humanlike tasks - all at high speed and at scale.